 How to reach Taj Mahal?

 Since there are various options to visit around Taj, people generally book a tour from New Delhi.
-There are several tour options available based upon the time you can afford.
+There are several tour options available based on the time you can afford.
 The most famous trip is – The Golden Triangle in 4 days.

 Where did I stay?